Replaying SLOs

 Click Run Replay.

-- The maximum period for historical data retrieval for your data source is set to
+- The maximum period for historical data retrieval for the data source is set to

-You can track the progress of ongoing replays in the Job Status widget.
+You can track the progress of the ongoing Replays in the Job Status widget.

 To access it, click next to the top right of the Nobl9 application:

-- The widget displays 3 most recent replays (the limit for concurrent replays +1).
+- The widget displays the 3 most recent Replays (the limit for concurrent Replays +1).

 - All jobs are sorted by status (

-always takes precedence) and last triggered date, with the most recent date displayed at the top. - You can cancel queued Replays.
-Once Replay is triggered, you cannot cancel its progress.
-The duration depends on the period configured.
+in progressalways takes precedence) and last triggered date, with the most recent date displayed at the top.

-- Cancel an ongoing Replay during data import
+- Cancel an ongoing Replay during the data import step.

-For this, open the Job Status widget and click the available optionβRemove or Cancelβunder the required SLO name:
+To do this, open the Job Status widget and click Remove or Cancel next to the SLO name.

 - Remove Replay from the queue